The-Tech-Lord/Charged-Mobs-Files/README.md

 ## How to Keep / Run the Executable File

+Most of you should know this but if you don't know how to do this, I've written out how to do it.
+When you download the file, you should see a bar at the bottom of your screen that shows the downloaded file; With FireFox, it will instead show a popup showing the file you want to download.

 **Internet Explorer**:

 * Click the `Save` button or the `Run` button